 FAQ

-A low LOD is ideal for FPS and low-DPI players, but can cause tracking issues on reflective or uneven surfaces.
-Casual gamers or high-DPI users might prefer a slightly higher LOD for greater comfort.
+A low LOD is ideal for FPS and low-DPI players, but it can cause tracking issues on reflective or uneven surfaces.
+Casual gamers or high-DPI users might prefer a slightly higher LOD for more comfort.

 Does DPI affect LOD?